|Abbreviation||FT / PT|

 - A Bachelor's degree (in any discipline) with good honours from a recognised university, or equivalent qualifications.

-- Candidates may be invited to have email and/or phone interview(s).
+- Candidates may be invited to a qualifying test and a follow-up interview.

 Programme Admissions Advisor